Sanket22Kamble/M1_Operations_Utility/1_Requirements/README.md

 ## Requirements

 ## High Level Requirements:
-* User should able to viewe operation list.
+* User should able to view operation list.
 * User should able to select the operation.
 * The system sould able perform the given operation
 * The system should provide correct result